-The Government – Publisher – Retailer saga of the eBook industry!
+Let's know more about the Government – Publisher – Retailer saga

 So as governments take measures to make eBooks affordable and in the process try to reduce publisher control and profitability, let’s see how these steps affect the retailers, both big and small, over a period of time.